ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

         - event sources: resource groups, event hubs, blob storage, service bus
         - event handlers: Azure Functions, Logic Apps, queue storage
     - Event Hub
-        - for events happening outside of Azure that you want your Azure resources to recieve
+        - for events happening outside of Azure that you want your Azure resources to receive
         - there is a regular event hub and an IoT event hub
         - you use this for large volumes of events
         - you can push these events into an Event Grid